~more recently updated recipes~

 3 green onions, white and green parts or 1 tablespoon minced onion

 1 teaspoon sugar (important - don't skip this)

 Cayenne (a tiny sprinkle was perfect)

-FILLING: Heat a large deep skillet on MEDIUM HIGH.
-Add the oil.
+VEGGIE FILLING Heat the olive oil in a large deep skillet on MEDIUM HIGH until shimmery.
 While the pan and oil heat, chop the onion.
-Add the onion and curry to the hot pan, combine well and cook for a couple of minutes stirring occasionally.
+Add the onion and curry/cumin to the hot pan, combine well and cook for a couple of minutes stirring occasionally.
 Add the jalapeño, combine well and cook until the onions begin to brown, stirring occasionally.
 Stir in the potato, tomato (and any other vegetables) and lentils and stir well to combine with onion mixture.
 Stir in the broth and add the bay leaves.
 Bring to a boil and let simmer (reduce heat if needed) until liquid is nearly gone and the lentils are soft, about 40 minutes, stirring occasionally.
-REMOVE THE BAY LEAVES.
 Stir in the spinach, letting the mixture's heat barely cook the tender leaves.
 Stir in the lime juice.

 CILANTRO SAUCE Rinse cilantro under running water, shake briskly then let drain over side of sink while assembling other ingredients.
 Combine all the ingredients (except the salt and cayenne) in a blender, including the drained cilantro.
 Taste and salt if needed and do add a bit of cayenne.